Every engineer uses AI now. Hire the ones who use it well.

 Candidate

-“A class for what should be a function.
-Swallows errors silently — caller can't tell a 500 from a missing user.
-Doesn't actually write to the cache, so it never warms.”
+A class for what should be a function.
+It swallows errors silently, so the caller cannot tell a 500 from a missing user.
+And it never writes to the cache, so the cache never warms.

-Can they surgically fix one bug?
+Can they fix one bug without touching anything else?

-diff
+The candidate's diff

 function paginate(items, page, size) {